Halxi/jr-git-intro/scond.md

-This is the seconde message.
+This is the old message in the main branch.